ToruNiina/toml11/README.md

 const auto aot2 = toml::get<std::vector<toml::table>>(data.at("array_of_table"));
 ```

-### cost of conversion
+### Cost of conversion

-Although `toml::get` is convenient, it has additional copy-cost because it copies data contained in `toml::value` to user-specified type.
+Although `toml::get` is convenient, it has additional copy-cost because it copies data contained in `toml::value` to the user-specified type.
 Of course in some case this overhead is not ignorable.

 By passing the exact types, `toml::get` returns reference that has nealy zero overhead.